SOURCES OF DATA

 The 2006 Voluntary Work Survey collected information about volunteering for a range of organisations, including those relating to arts and heritage.
 The demographic details of volunteers, their reasons for volunteering and the frequency and duration of their involvement were all collected.
 Summary results from the 2006 survey are published in Voluntary Work, Australia, 2006 (cat. no. 4441.0).

 Different surveys collect information about different populations.
 The Census, Work in Selected Culture and Leisure Activities and Voluntary Work Survey obtain their data from households whereas the Service Industry Surveys collect information from cultural organisations.
 These organisations are able to provide information on the number of people they employ and the number of volunteers whose services they use.

 Survey of Employee Earnings and Hours

-The August 2008 survey of Employee Earnings and Hours provides information on the composition and distribution of the earnings and hours of wage and salary earners.
-Data from this survey have been published in Employee Earnings and Hours, Australia, August 2008 (cat. no. 6306.0).
+The May 2006 Survey of Employee Earnings and Hours provides information on the composition and distribution of the earnings and hours of wage and salary earners.
+Data from this survey have been published in Employee Earnings and Hours, Australia, May 2006 (cat. no. 6306.0).

 Each data source provides a different perspective on employment or voluntary work in the cultural sector.
 Which source to use is dependent on what one is trying to measure.
 For example, if seeking a regional breakdown (below state or territory level) or a fine level of detail on the occupation of a person working in a cultural industry, the Census is the most appropriate data source however, it only refers to a person's main job in the week prior to Census Night.
 If information on the total number of people involved in culture is required and detailed data on the characteristics of those involved is less important, then the 'Work in Culture' Survey data would be the most useful.
 If trying to compare the number of people who volunteer to work in heritage and arts organisations, with those offering their services elsewhere, the Voluntary Work Survey should be used.